openebs-archive/openebs-docs/docs/kb.md

 pvc-25e8f6f1-eb2d-11e9-b8d1-42010a800093-rep-56866d8696-m9lrx    1/1     Running   0          94m   10.16.2.11   gke-ranjith-jiva-resize-default-pool-ec5045bf-24f1   <none>           <none>
 ```

 **Step 17:** Identify the node where new application pod is running.
-Then SSH to the node to verify the expanded size using the following command:
+Then SSH to the node to verify the expanded size and execute the following command:

 ```
 lsblk